vnod2v/jenkins-kube-pipeline-demo/README.md

-# Deploy an GoLand app as a Docker image in Kubernetes using Jenkins Pipeline and Ansible.
+# Deploy an GoLang app as a Docker image in Kubernetes using Jenkins Pipeline and Ansible.